roboscienceorg/book/source/Math/LinearAlgebra.rst

    \left\{\begin{pmatrix} 1 \\ 0 \\ 0\end{pmatrix},
    \begin{pmatrix} 0 \\ 1 \\ 0\end{pmatrix}\right\}.

-The reason these concepts are brought up is that when solving linear systems or doing least squares (optimization), you are often working with vector spaces and subspaces.
+The reason these concepts are discussed is that when solving linear systems or doing least squares (optimization), you are often working with vector spaces and subspaces.
 The literature uses this terminology and the concepts have a very rich geometric structure which can be